 I’ve experienced some of this success as well.
 I was featured on an episode of the Matt Report in March of this year and both Matt and I encouraged the listeners to go check out my personal podcast.
 My monthly listenership doubled by April!
 I also had a prospect reach out to me specifically because he heard me on that podcast.
 We closed a deal with his company within a few weeks.

-I’ve also been featured on episodes of the Podcast Hackers podcast and the Building a Lifestyle Business Podcast over the past few weeks where I promoted my personal podcast and our new Creative Marketing Brief podcast.
+I’ve also been featured on the Podcast Hackers podcast over the past few weeks where I promoted my personal podcast and our new Creative Marketing Brief podcast.
 Since then, my personal podcast has seen a 22.4% increase in downloads from last week and Creative Marketing Brief increased by 31.1%.

 I don’t entirely contribute the growth to only the podcast guest appearances but they do play a strong factor.